Ready to ship. Comes with the joint protector, which is usually an add-on.

-My niece Sammi visited over Thanksgiving and because she has a good sense for colors, and enthusiasm for almost everything, I asked her to help me choose the colors/wood pieces to build a stick.
+My niece Sammi visited over Thanksgiving.
+Because she has a good sense for colors and enthusiasm for almost everything, I asked her to help me build a stick.

 I got a step stool so she could study every piece of wood on three racks, floor to ceiling.
 She has an expeditious nature.
 She made her selections and I held them side by side until we had the scheme.
 Then we assembled and arranged and considered.

 After considering other designs, this is the one Sammi chose.
 I think this stick is going to finish up bold.
 The green and red will brighten, but because the grain in each (and in the black) is faint and fairly uniform, they paint no din for the squiggly black lines in the maple to rise above.